Leadership tips from a training expertSeptember 24, 2018

 Start by believing that everyone wants to do a good job.
 That's the basis of the adult relationship, rather than a parent/child relationship — often found in workplaces where leaders employ control and command to manage the team.

 Your job as a leader is not to provide motivation.
-Your job is to establish the culture where employees find their own motivation to perform.
+Your job is to establish a culture where employees find their own motivation to perform.
 Gilberts says the research bears this out.
 "Productivity goes up when employees control elements of their work, such as how to achieve goals, and even which goals will be part of the mix."

 Develop strong leaders by enrolling your employees in leadership courses through SAIT Corporate Training.